xcap2000/data-tools/doc/Readme.md

 For the tool query test the query before running ir for real, to test run it with a limit 1 or something like that, use grammar validation to validate the query too if possible. https://www.antlr.org/

+Make the modules be lazy load, I mean, allow the modules to be enabled but not downloaded and download/activate on demand, this way saving up disk space, not sure this is valuable/viable.
+The idea is to work similar do one drive i.e.